DjedAlliance/Oracle-Solidity/README.md

 ### Known Deployments of this Oracle

+This oracle has been deployed to the following blockchains:

 * Milkomeda-C1 Testnet:
     * Oracle Address: 0x47a7d67e89E5714456b9af39703C1dc62203002A
+    * Data provided: latest price of 1 USD in ADA multiplied by 10^18
+        * For example: the result `2875000000000000000` means that 1 USD costs 2.875 ADA.

 * Milkomeda-C1:
     * Oracle Address: 0xc531410f61FA22e19048D406EDE3361b3de5c386
+    * Data provided: latest price of 1 USD in ADA multiplied by 10^18

 ### How to read data from this Oracle from a Smart Contract